matt-cart/website/website/content/how-i-built-this-website-(part-3).md

 3. Configuring a Markdown blog (you are here)
 4. [Deploying to Amazon Web Services](</blog/how-i-built-this-website-(part-4)>)

 In this post we will build a more sophisticated Flask project that has a Markdown blog component.
-This post builds on Part 1 of the series.
+This post builds on [Part 1](</blog/how-i-built-this-website-(part-1)>) of the series.
 Before starting, clone [my GitHub repository](https://github.com/matt-cart/website) for this project in order to follow along (this is different than the repository we used in Part 1).
-As with last time, remember to install packages for both the Python virtual environment and Yarn environment prior to starting.
+As with last time, remember to install packages for both the Python virtual environment and the Yarn web environment prior to starting.

 ## Updated website structure

-In [Part 1](/blog/how-i-built-this-website-(part-1)) we generated a minimal Flask website that had a simple landing page with two views -- one for the main page and one page with a custom route.
-In this part, we'll want to add a few templates for the blogging component, views for handling blog entries and also the Markdown files for blog entries.
+In [Part 1](</blog/how-i-built-this-website-(part-1)>) we generated a minimal Flask website that had a simple landing page with two views -- one for the main page and one page with a customizable route.
+In this part, we'll add a few views and templates for the blogging component and also the Markdown files for blog entries.
 We will also expand the `static/` directory in order to handle custom CSS files, images and downloads.

 The structure of this improved Flask project is as follows: